Resveratrol A to Z

 For two years I searched for something better than statins or aspirin.
 I was looking for a natural product that would keep my blood flowing, regardless of my cholesterol levels.

-I tried different products, and in 2005 I found resveratrol.
+I tried different products and in 2005 I found resveratrol.
 Back then, the maximum purity available was only 20%.
-That meant that only 20% of each capsule’s contents was beneficial trans-resveratrol, the rest was filler and impurities.
-With such low purity levels, to achieve a dosage of 1000 mg of trans-resveratrol I had to take 20, 30, or even 40 capsules a day.
+That meant that only 20% of each capsule’s contained beneficial trans-resveratrol, the rest was fillers and impurities.
+With such low purity levels, to achieve a dosage of 1,000 mg of trans-resveratrol I had to take 20-30 capsules daily.

-As you can imagine, I wanted a highly pure resveratrol product.
-With my business background, I knew I could produce it.
-In 2007 I started manufacturing pure trans-resveratrol capsules.
-I founded Mega Resveratrol because I couldn’t resist offering the high quality product I wanted to other people.
+As you can imagine, I was looking for a highly pure resveratrol product.
+With my business background, I knew I could produce it and in 2007 we started manufacturing 99% pure trans-resveratrol capsules.
+I founded Mega Resveratrol because I couldn’t resist offering the same high quality product I wanted for myself to other people.
 Mega Resveratrol is nothing less than what I would take myself.

 That same year I had a routine “stress test” at the hospital.
 The cardiologist couldn’t understand how and why I performed so well until I described my use of resveratrol.